This exotic species is about 11″ long, and 13 ounces.

 Daily activity: Diurnal.

+In Louisiana pigeons can be found throughout the state.
 Pigeons can be found in cities, farms and certain agricultural businesses.

 Habitat: Pigeons prefer domestic environments such as town and city parks, buildings, and bridges.
 However, they can also be found near grain elevators, feed mills, and farmyards.

 Territory and home range: Pigeons will defend a small area immediately around their nest site.

 Pair bonding style: Monogamous, but both sexes may occasionally mate with others, too.
 The male guards the female and nest.
 Both sexes feed the young.

 Breeding dates: Year-round, with peaks in the spring and fall.
 Females lay more eggs even before the young leave the nest.

 Clutch size: 1–2 eggs.
 Young hatch in about 8–12 days.